bijoor/isometric-compiler-ui/README.md

 #### Steps to Create a Diagram:

-1. Load your shape library using the Settings tab.
+1. Load your shape library using the Settings tab, or use the default shapes included.
 2. Switch to the Shapes tab and add 3D shapes to your canvas.
+3. Add new 3D Shapes to connect its attachment point to that of an already placed 3D shape.
-3. Select a 3D shape and add 2D shapes to its faces as desired.
+4. Select a 3D shape and add 2D shapes to its attachment points as desired.
-4. Use the Composition tab to adjust the positioning and layering of shapes.
+5. Use the Composition tab to remove 3D or 2D shapes.
 5. Fine-tune your diagram using the zoom and pan controls on the canvas.
 6. Save your work or export the final SVG using the options in the Settings tab.